adamdbradley/foresight.js/README.md

         }
     </style>

 This is good, except now my CSS class _fs-img_ only lets me request the image variants of foo.png and foo\_2x.png.
-However, we'd rather not create a CSS rule for each image on the page _(and I know you may be hung up on the font-family property, but until a better idea comes around its a workable solution for all browsers)_.
+However, we'd rather not create a CSS rule for each image on the page.

+_And I know you may be hung up on the font-family property, but until a better idea comes around its a workable solution for all of today's browsers.
+Ideally a new or existing CSS property will be able to contain the image-set() values.
+[Using CSS to control image variants](http://www.w3.org/community/respimg/2012/04/08/using-css-to-control-image-variants/)._

 Now let's take this one step further and allow each image-set variant's url() to have its own URI template, such as: